Massimo Rivola

-Massimo Rivola (born 7 December 1971) is an Italian motorsport official and the sports director for Aprilia in MotoGP.
+Massimo Rivola (born 7 December 1971) is an Italian motorsport official and since 2019 the CEO for Aprilia Racing in MotoGP.

 Career

-After graduating in 1996 in economics and commerce at the University of Bologna, in 1998 he began his career in Formula 1 at the marketing office of Minardi.
-In 2000 he became sponsor of the team from Faenza, and two years later he was appointed marketing manager.

-In 2003, again at Minardi, he was appointed deputy team manager, and two years later he became sporting director and team manager.
-After the acquisition of Minardi by Red Bull and subsequent renaming into Scuderia Toro Rosso, he remained in Faenza as team manager from 2006 to 2008.
+Rivola was born in Faenza on 7 December 1971.
+After graduating in 1996 in economics and commerce at the University of Bologna, he began his career in Formula One in 1998 at the marketing office of the Faenza-based Minardi.
+In 2000, he became sponsor of Minardi.
+By 2002, he was appointed marketing manager.
+In 2003, again at Minardi, he was appointed deputy team manager.
+In 2005, he became sporting director and team manager.
+After the acquisition of Minardi by Red Bull GmbH and subsequent renaming into Scuderia Toro Rosso, he remained in Faenza as team manager from 2006 to 2008.

-In 2009 he arrived at Ferrari where he went to occupy the position of sporting director, working among others with drivers such as Fernando Alonso and Sebastian Vettel; again in the Maranello outfit, in 2016 he became director of the Ferrari Driver Academy, contributing to launch the promising Charles Leclerc in the top racing series.

-After ten years in Maranello, in 2019 he left Ferrari and Formula 1 to move to the motorcycle World Championship, as CEO of the Aprilia team in MotoGP.
+In 2009, Rivola arrived at Scuderia Ferrari, where he went to occupy the position of sporting director, working among others with drivers such as Fernando Alonso and Sebastian Vettel; again in the Maranello outfit, he became director of the Ferrari Driver Academy in 2016, contributing to launch the promising Charles Leclerc in the top racing series.
+After ten years in Maranello, he left Ferrari and Formula One in 2019 to move to the motorcycle World Championship as CEO of the Aprilia team in MotoGP.